Ego-Vision World Model for Humanoid Contact Planning: Abstract

 \section{Abstract}

 Enabling humanoid robots to exploit physical contact, rather than simply avoid collisions, is crucial for autonomy in unstructured environments.
 Traditional optimization-based planners struggle with contact complexity, while on-policy reinforcement learning (RL) is sample-inefficient and has limited multi-task ability.
 We propose a framework combining a learned world model with sampling-based Model Predictive Control (MPC), trained on a demonstration-free offline dataset to predict future outcomes in a compressed latent space.
 To address sparse contact rewards and sensor noise, the MPC uses a learned surrogate value function for dense, robust planning.
-Our single, scalable model supports contact-aware tasks, including wall support after perturbation, blocking incoming objects, and traversing height-limited arches, with improved data efficiency and multi-task capability over on-policy RL.
+Our single, scalable model supports contact-aware tasks, including wall support after perturbation, blocking incoming objects, and traversing height-limited arches, with improved sample efficiency and multi-task capability over on-policy RL.
 Deployed on a physical humanoid, our system achieves robust, real-time contact planning from proprioception and ego-centric depth images.
-Website: \href{https://ego-vcp.github.io/}{https://ego-vcp.github.io/}
+Code and dataset are available at our website: \href{https://ego-vcp.github.io/}{https://ego-vcp.github.io/.}